 About the Museum of Fire

-To provide a not for profit permanent institution in the services of society, dedicated to the acquisition, conservation, research and communication of fire, fire fighting and fire prevention exhibits for the purpose of study, education and enjoyment.
+To provide a not-for-profit permanent institution in the service of society, dedicated to the acquisition, conservation, research and communication of fire, firefighting and fire prevention exhibits for the purpose of study, education and enjoyment.
 To be recognised as the foremost Australian museum on understanding the experience of fire.

-The Museum of Fire Inc, will acquire material representing the development and history of Australian fire brigades, and material which educates the community to the dangers, control, uses and prevention of fire and its effect upon society and the environment.
-Please select the pdf for more information on the Museum's Collection Policy.
+The Museum of Fire will acquire material representing the development and history of Australian fire brigades, and material which educates the community to the dangers, control, uses and prevention of fire and its effect upon society and the environment.
+Please select the pdf for more information on the Museum of Fire Collection Policy.